 - A close personal, professional or financial interest, or other special relationship (including those of a negative nature), in any program in question. - A position, whether paid or voluntary (or a candidate for a position), current or within the past 5 years, to or for the institution in question.
 This includes positions as a consultant, advisor, or faculty member (including clinical or adjunct). - A candidate to the program within the past five years. - A current or former student or graduate, or parent of a current or former student or graduate of the program in question. - The Program Director or other key personnel of the applicant program graduated from the program of the Commission member. - Programs and institutions where the Commission member is engaged in the interview process for a position.
 A conflict is triggered when the Commission member is informed by individuals responsible for the hiring process that he or she is being considered as a candidate for the position. - Programs where the Commission member served as a site visitor (in the immediate prior accreditation cycle), consultant or on an Appeal Panel for the program prior to his or her term as Commission member. - A residence and/or place of employment in the same state or in close proximity to the institution in question.
 Close proximity is determined by geographic, educational and economic spheres (communities of interest) of influence rather than strict political boundaries.
-In addition, the state in which the institution is incorporated the case of on-line programs. - Programs where the Commission member served as a member of the ERC in the immediate prior accreditation cycle. - Where two members employed by the same institution or institutions incorporated in the same state shall not serve on COAMFTE simultaneously.
-If a COAMFTE member accepts employment at an institution where another member is employed or at an institution incorporated in the same state as another member's institution, the member accepting the employment must resign from COAMFTE.
+In addition, the state in which the institution is incorporated the case of on-line programs. - Programs where the Commission member served as a member of the ERC in the immediate prior accreditation cycle. - Where two members employed by the same institution shall not serve on COAMFTE simultaneously.
+If a COAMFTE member accepts employment at an institution where another